kleinbottle/swanlotus/content/blogs/mind-of-tesla/mind-of-tesla.md

 He distinguished three progressive states of consciousness so:

 \begin{enumerate}
-\item Simple consciousness that is possessed by the higher animals and man by which they are aware of their surroundings and also of their own bodies as integrated entities;
+#.
+Simple consciousness that is possessed by the higher animals and man by
+which they are aware of their surroundings and also of their own bodies as integrated entities;

-\item Self consciousness which is not present in animals, but only in man, whereby man becomes aware of himself as a distinct entity apart from the rest of the universe, and which allows him to treat his own mental states as objects of consciousness, and also allows communication by language; and
+#.
+Self consciousness which is not present in animals, but only in man,
+whereby man becomes aware of himself as a distinct entity apart from the rest of the universe, and which allows him to treat his own mental states as objects of consciousness, and also allows communication by language; and

-\item Cosmic consciousness which includes simple and self consciousness, but which in addition allows ``a consciousness of the cosmos, that is, of the life and order of the universe''~\cite[p~3]{bucke48} and ``an intellectual enlightenment or illumination which alone would place the individual on a new
+#.
+Cosmic consciousness which includes simple and self consciousness, but
+which in addition allows ``a consciousness of the cosmos, that is, of the life and order of the universe''~\cite[p~3]{bucke48} and ``an intellectual enlightenment or illumination which alone would place the individual on a new